StephenTemp/Visual-Geolocation/README.md

 # Visual Geolocation: Approaches, Challenges, and Insights

-## STEPHEN SCARANO,University of Massachusetts, Amherst, USA
+### STEPHEN SCARANO, University of Massachusetts, Amherst, USA

 I explore multiple approaches to the problem of Visual Geolocation applied to Google Street View data of Pittsburgh, PA and Orlando, FL.
-I propose two approaches unique to this setting which I call **Panoramic Macro-Classification** and **Clustered Local-Classification** which both demonstrate significant improvement to model performance, the latter of which necessitates negligible computational cost.
+I propose two approaches unique to this setting which I call *Panoramic Macro-Classification* and *Clustered Local-Classification* which both demonstrate significant improvement to model performance, the latter of which necessitates negligible computational cost.
 The trained model itself demonstrates attention to characteristic structures: building textures, skylines, cars, but also human agents.
-Additional Key Words and Phrases: neural networks, convolutional neural networks, geolocation
+Additional Key Words and Phrases: neural networks, convolutional neural networks, geolocation.

 ### 1 INTRODUCTION

-I define **Visual Geolocation** as the identification or approximation of a geographic position based on visual information.
-Previous research [ 4 , 6 ] from which this paper is inspired coins the similar term Photo Geolocation; however, it is my feeling that this language limits the scope of our shared problem.
+I define *Visual Geolocation* as the identification or approximation of a geographic position based on visual information.
+Previous research [4 , 6] from which this paper is inspired coins the similar term *Photo Geolocation*; however, it is my feeling that this language limits the scope of our shared problem.
 Indeed, much of this paper concerns itself with panoramas fixed in space (i.e multiple-perspective images fixed at a single point), and thus our approach may do well to consider more than atomized image inputs.
 Instead, I subdivide the problem of Visual Geolocation into two approachable tasks:

-I. Macro-Identification: Provided information from one or more foreign, distinguished locations, classify the location of a new instance.
+I. **Macro-Identification**: Provided information from one or more foreign, distinguished locations, classify the location of a new instance.
-II.
-Local-Identification: Provided informationwithina particular geographic boundary, estimate a new instance’s relative location.
+II. **Local-Identification**: Provided informationwithina particular geographic boundary, estimate a new instance’s relative location.

 Note that this framing is a largely practical construction: in many ways these problems are re-